Cambodia’s king appoints army chief Hun Manet as successor to his father, long-ruling Hun Sen

 Hun Sen, who turned 71 on Saturday, noted that he took office at age 32 as the youngest prime minister in the world at the time.
 He added that stepping down as prime minister “is not the end yet” and he would serve in other positions at least until 2033, which would bring him to a half-century in office.

-Hun Sen is expected to retain a large amount of control as president of his Cambodian People’s Party and the Senate president.
+Hun Sen is expected to retain a large amount of control as president of his Cambodian People’s Party and as the Senate president.

 “I will still have the ability to serve the interests of the people and help the government oversee the country’s security and public order, as well as joining them in guiding the development of the country,” Hun Sen said on July 26, the day he announced the widely expected succession plan.